wavetermdev/waveterm/build-linux.md

 ## Prereqs and Tools

-Download and install Go (must be at least go 1.18):
+Download and install Go (must be at least go 1.18).
+We also need gcc installed to run a CGO build (for Golang):
 ```
 sudo snap install go --classic
+sudo apt-get install gcc
 ```

 Download and install [ScriptHaus](https://github.com/scripthaus-dev/scripthaus) (to run the build commands):